iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 it](https://mlopsfluff.dstack.ai/p/notebooks-and-mlops-choose-one?s=r):
 "Notebooks and MLOps; choose one."

-Again, for prototyping notebooks are great.
+These downsides don't matter too much while only prototyping.
 But prototyping is something that is typically done on our local machine.
 Once we get to a point where our needs exceed the capacity of our laptop, the project is likely to be of such a scope that we would benefit from an automated, well-versioned, reproducible pipeline.

 That's why I recommend the following: rather than take the effort (however small thanks to TPI) to set up a Jupyter server, take the effort to transform the